If you’ve ever lit a campfire, you’d know

 Not separating your work, rest and play

 Try to keep life balanced.
-But rather keeping your paid work in line with what you do at home, think about balancing your relationships.
+But rather than focusing on time, think about balancing your relationships.
 Ones where you give out a lot of care and support, with relationships that are mutual or give you more.

 Developing a superhero complex